MarinaMartin/fostercareplaybook/docs/playbook/use_red_teams_to_prevent_group_homes.md

 ### Outcomes Data

-* Rhode Island was able to significantly depopulate group homes by requiring a red team before
+* Rhode Island has begun to depopulate group homes by requiring a red team before any group placement, or any placement into a home that already has at least one other unrelated foster child.

 ### Who's Doing This?